 Listed below are some combinations of symptoms associated with Heart disease, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 Treatment of heart disease begins with prevention.
 Many forms of heart disease can be prevented or controlled effectively with prevention measures that include regular exercise, not smoking or drinking excessively, achieving and maintaining a healthy weight, and eating a heart-healthy well-balanced diet.
-Risk factors, such as high cholesterol, diabetes ...Heart disease Treatments
+Risk factors, such as high cholesterol, diabetes, and ...Heart disease Treatments

 Some of the possible treatments listed in sources for treatment of Heart disease may include:

 Review further information on Heart disease Treatments.